 The Intergovernmental Panel on Climate Change (IPCC), a body of the United Nations, is the internationally accepted authority on climate change science.
 The IPCC issues global consensus scientific assessment reports every five to seven years reviewing the state of climate science.
-The IPCC's Fifth Assessment Report utilizes a set of future scenarios, known as Representative Concentration Pathways (RCPs) (Figure 3) to help policy makers understand the impact of policies designed to reduce emissions.
+The IPCC's Fifth Assessment Report utilizes a set of future scenarios, known as Representative Concentration Pathways (RCPs) (Figure 3)44 to help policy makers understand the impact of policies designed to reduce emissions.

 The four RCPs describe scenarios based on different assumptions about energy consumption, energy sources, land use change, economic growth, and population.
-At one end of the spectrum, RCP 2.6 represents a suite of extremely aggressive reduction scenarios which require that CO2 emissions worldwide plateau by 2020, just one year from now, and are reduced by 50% by 2050.
-At the other end, RCP 8.5 represents a future in which there is no significant global effort to limit greenhouse gas emissions.
-Each RCP represents a family of climate outcomes, including temperature and sea level rise.
-The global climate models that rely on these RCP scenarios generally provide conservative estimates of sea level rise, i.e. they do not account for the possibility that changing Antarctic ice sheet dynamics could dramatically increase sea levels by the end of the century, even as the observed rate of Antarctic ice sheet loss is increasing.
+At one end of the spectrum, RCP 2.6 represents a suite of extremely aggressive reduction scenarios which require that CO_2 emissions worldwide plateau by 2020, just one year from now, and are reduced by 50% by 2050.^{45,46} At the other end, RCP 8.5 represents a future in which there is no significant global effort to limit greenhouse gas emissions.
+Each RCP represents a family of climate outcomes, including temperature and sea level rise.47